The ULTIMATE Fruit Salsa Guide + Infinite Variations

 How to Make Fruit Salsa

-One of the reasons I love fruit salsa recipes is that they have so much flavor, yet come together so quickly.
+One of the reasons I love fruit salsa recipes is that they have so much flavor, yet come together quickly.
 Here's how to do it:

 1. If you're going to grill any of the elements, do that first and allow them to cool completely.
 I often grill my onions the day before, then store them in a sealed container so that they gently pickle in their own juices; it saves time on the day of, and the results are delicious.
 Don't try to mix hot onions with fresh fruit.